INVASIVE SPECIES! Guide to Identify Impostor Creatures While Diving

 In the animal world, invaders arrive quietly but steadily, make themselves comfy in the invaded habitat and kick out local species that usually are less aggressive.
 These are the invasive species, officially recognized as Invasive Alien Species or IAS for acronym lovers.

-But how do they arrive in first place?
+But how do they arrive in the first place?

 Most of the cases are linked to human activities, the invasive species furtively hops (or swims or sneaks) into a human transport and gets a free ride to a new habitat to be conquered!
 These are the ‘hitch-hikers’ or ‘stowaways’!